d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/selecting-servers-gpus.md

 For most users, it is enough to look at compute power.
 Note that many GPUs offer different types of acceleration.
 For example, NVIDIA's TensorCores accelerate a subset of operators by 5$\times$.
 Ensure that your libraries support this.
 The GPU memory should be no less than 4 GB (8 GB is much better).
 Try to avoid using the GPU also for displaying a GUI (use the built-in graphics instead).
 If you cannot avoid it, add an extra 2 GB of RAM for safety.

 :numref:`fig_flopsvsprice` compares the 32-bit floating-point compute power and price of the various GTX 900, GTX 1000 and RTX 2000 series models.
-The prices are the suggested those found on Wikipedia.
+The prices suggested are those found on Wikipedia at the time of writing.

 ![Floating-point compute power and price comparison. ](../img/flopsvsprice.svg) :label:`fig_flopsvsprice`